 - Take a look at what types of inventory you carry.
 If your firm sells services and not products, then your inventory is different than the inventory for a firm that sells products.
 Whatever type of firm you own, you have to adjust your inventory to meet your adjusted sales forecast.
 Unless your business sales move counter to the economy, then they are probably lower than usual if the economy is in a recession.

 - Do you expect your sales to continue to be lower during the holiday season?
 If so, adjust the amount of inventory you will carry.
 Remember the 80/20 rule.
-About 80% of your sales come from 20% of your inventory.
+About 80 percent of your sales come from 20 percent of your inventory.

 - Inventory has carrying costs.
 Carrying costs can be substantial You don't want to pay carrying costs on inventory that you can't sell because of slow sales.
 Carrying costs include things like storage for the inventory, insurance and taxes, opportunity costs on the inventory you have purchased, and losses due to obsolescence or theft.
-They can range from 20-40% of the value of your inventory each year, which will eliminate your profits in a hurry.
+They can range from 20 percent to 40 percent of the value of your inventory each year, which will eliminate your profits in a hurry.